Linuxfabrik/lfops/roles/qemu_guest_agent/README.md

 # Ansible Role linuxfabrik.lfops.qemu_guest_agent

-This role installs the [QEMU Guest Agent](https://wiki.qemu.org/Features/GuestAgent/) for the generic and open source machine emulator and virtualizer.
+This role installs the [QEMU Guest Agent](https://wiki.qemu.org/Features/GuestAgent/) inside a KVM/QEMU guest.
+The agent runs as a daemon (`qemu-guest-agent.service`) and exposes a virtio-serial channel that the hypervisor uses for things the host can't otherwise observe: graceful shutdown, filesystem freeze/thaw for consistent disk snapshots, host-side queries for guest hostname/IP/network info, and time synchronization after a host suspend.
+Without the agent, hypervisor-side actions like `virsh shutdown`, snapshot quiescing or `virsh domifaddr` either fall back to ACPI (less reliable) or simply don't return useful data.

 ## Tags